Get Started With Your Computer at BC

 mac and windows computers

 On this page:

 When you first start up your computer, you will be asked to create a username and password for the Administrator account on your computer.
 Please remember your username and password!
 You'll need them to log into your computer.

-Get BC's required anti-virus software for free at: www.bc.edu/virus
+Get BC's required anti-virus software for no additional cost at: www.bc.edu/virus

 Important: All computers on the BC network must be running BC's required anti-virus software.
 You must uninstall other anti-virus software before installing BC’s anti-virus.

 Make sure your computer is up-to-date with any Mac or Windows software updates released by Apple or Microsoft.
 You should automatically be prompted to update your computer.
 If you are not prompted, do the following:

 - Mac OSX: From the Apple menu, select About this Mac, and then click Software Update.